Counselor Education Office

 Program of Study (12 semester hours are provided for students who need the 12 additional credits along with their 48 credit masters)

 The following material should be submitted to the Office of Graduate Studies and Extended Education

-Note Candidates who completed their graduate study at West Chester University are not required to submit transcripts or letters of reference.
+Note Candidates who completed their graduate study at West Chester University are not required to submit transcripts.